Acupuncture Therapy for Diabetes

 Because no single organ or symptom exists in isolation, but functions within your biosystem, TCM practitioners identify and target patterns of dysfunction – overlapping symptoms you likely don’t realize are related (like those listed above).
 Studies have shown these two approaches can be combined into a complimentary treatment plan.

-If you’d like to try targeting the biochemical imbalance behind your Type 2 diabetes symptoms, speak with a professional, licensed acupuncturist today in Tarzana by calling (424) 365-1800 or contact Dr. Jeremy Fischer online.
+If you’d like to try targeting the biochemical imbalance behind your Type 2 diabetes symptoms, speak with a professional, licensed acupuncturist today in Tarzana by calling (424) 365-1800 or contact Vitality Integrative Medicine online.

 How does acupuncture work?